darius-daniel/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 5-rev_string.c - a function tha reverses a string.

 6-puts2.c - a function that prints every other character of a string, starting with the first character, followed by a new line.

+7-puts_half - a function that prints half of a string, followed by a new line.